-- The Molecular Biology of Development and Aging workshop begins with an overview of the molecular processes that govern embryonic development, and then transitions into lessons on the molecular biology of aging and aging-related diseases such as Alzheimer’s Disease and cancer.
-Topics to be covered include embryogenesis, stem cell biology, epigenetics and cell differentiation, regenerative medicine, genes that regulate aging and lifespan, mitochondrial dysfunction, telomeres, and senescence.
+- Molecular Biology of Development and Aging workshop.
+Aging is the greatest risk factor for the development of disease, but only recently have we recognized that the pace of aging is governed by DNA/RNA/protein, similar to every other biological process.
+Therefore aging – and by extension all aging-related disease – is vulnerable to pharmacologic intervention.
+The workshop begins with a brief overview of the molecular processes that govern embryonic development, and then transitions into lessons on the molecular biology of aging and aging-related diseases such as Alzheimer’s Disease and cancer.
+Topics to be covered include embryogenesis, stem cell biology, epigenetics and cell differentiation, genes that regulate aging and lifespan, mitochondrial dysfunction, telomeres, and senescence.
 There will be an emphasis on next-generation therapeutic strategies to slow the aging process and extend lifespan.

 Real-world laboratory exercises teach modern molecular biology techniques.
 Specifically, we will investigate cell death and chemotherapy-resistance using flow cytometry, explore an example of cytokine-induced gene regulation using real-time reverse transcriptase-polymerase chain reaction (PCR), and examine protein phosphorylation via chemiluminescent western blot.